 If you’re renting, you know how much you need to pay each month.
 But have you ever considered how much you need to earn per hour to afford rent?

-As you consider ways to help pay for your rent, the data here shows that in some areas, you'll need to make extra money to afford even a small home.
+As you consider ways to help pay for your rent, the data shows how much you'll need to afford even a small home.

 Here's how much you'll need to earn per hour to rent a two-bedroom home in your state.